derricks/derricks.github.io/magpie.md

 While I've gotten better at them through practice, I still struggle to get through them.

 And so I decided to strategize specifically with a focus being able to solve all 6 puzzles in a Magpie issue within the month solvers are given.
-Here are steps on my journey.
+Here are notes on my thoguhts.
 (Note that much of this advice applies to the _Listener_ puzzle as well.)

 ## Why Are These So Hard?
 So they're more daunting than most cryptics, but why?
 Over the time I've done them, here are some of the items I've noticed.